snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/NFT_MARKETPLACE_SUMMARY.md

 ## 🎯 **COMPREHENSIVE WEB3 MARKETPLACE PLAN COMPLETED**

-I have successfully created a comprehensive plan for transforming Lovitti Agro Mart into a **free-for-all NFT marketplace** where farmers, buyers, agro-experts, and transporters can list and trade products and services as Non-Fungible Tokens (NFTs) on Hedera Hashgraph with MetaMask integration.
+I have successfully created a comprehensive plan for transforming Lovtiti Agro Mart into a **free-for-all NFT marketplace** where farmers, buyers, agro-experts, and transporters can list and trade products and services as Non-Fungible Tokens (NFTs) on Hedera Hashgraph with MetaMask integration.

 ---